 The contact owns a 2018 Honda CR-V. The contact received notification of NHTSA Campaign Number: 23V858000 (Fuel System, Gasoline); however, the part to do the recall repair was unavailable.
 The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
 The manufacturer was made aware of the issue.
 The contact had not experienced a failure.
 Parts distribution disconnect.

-The contact owns a 2018 Honda CR-V. The contact received notification of NHTSA Campaign Number: 23V858000 (Fuel System, Gasoline); however, the part to do the recall repair was unavailable.
+The contact owns a 2018 Honda CR-V. The contact received notification of NHTSA Campaign Number: 23V858000 (FUEL SYSTEM, GASOLINE); however, the part to do the recall repair was not yet available.
 The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
-The dealer was contacted.
+The dealer was made aware of the issue.
 The manufacturer was not made aware of the issue.
 The contact had not experienced a failure.
 Parts distribution disconnect.

-The contact owns a 2018 Honda CR-V. The contact received notification of NHTSA Campaign Number: 23V858000 (Fuel System, Gasoline); however, the part to do the recall repair was unavailable.
+The contact owns a 2018 Honda CR-V. The contact received notification of NHTSA Campaign Number: 23V858000 (FUEL SYSTEM, GASOLINE); however, the part to do the recall repair was not yet available.
 The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
+The dealer was made aware of the issue.
 The manufacturer was not made aware of the issue.
 The contact had not experienced a failure.
 Parts distribution disconnect.

 The contact owns a 2018 Honda CR-V. The contact received notification of NHTSA Campaign Number: 23V858000 (Fuel System, Gasoline); however, the part to do the recall repair was unavailable.
-The local dealer was contacted, and it was confirmed that the part was not yet available.
-The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
+The contact was advised by the local dealer that the vehicle would only be serviced for the recall if the fuel pump failed.
+The contact stated that the manufacturer and the dealer had exceeded a reasonable amount of time for the recall repair.
 The manufacturer was not made aware of the issue.
 The contact had not experienced a failure.
 Parts distribution disconnect.

 The contact owns a 2018 Honda CR-V. The contact received notification of NHTSA Campaign Number: 23V858000 (Fuel System, Gasoline); however, the part to do the recall repair was unavailable.
 The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
 The manufacturer was made aware of the issue.
 The contact had not experienced a failure.
 Parts distribution disconnect.